SSHRC Banting Post-doctoral Fellow — Faculty of Education, Ontario Tech University, Oshawa, Canada 2012-2014

 BSc — School of Kinesiology, University of Western Ontario, London, Canada, 2001

-Diaspora, (trans)nationalities, and globalization in sport
+Diaspora, (trans)nationalities, post-colonialism, and globalization in sport

 Martial arts, dance, play, and performance

-Ethnographic, post-structural, and decolonizing qualitative methodologies
+Ethnographic, narrative, decolonizing, and community-based qualitative methodologies

 Joseph, J. & Falcous, M. (2017).
 Negotiating the ‘Kiwi Bloke’: Accessing mosaic masculinities through Afro-Brazilian sport in New Zealand Aotearoa.
 Qualitative Research in Sport, Exercise and Health.
 DOI: 10.1080/2159676X.2017.1380694